 You will be expected to replace light globes and keep fittings in your accommodation clean.
-If repairs or maintenance are required for example; a blocked toilet, the landlord should be consulted at the time.
+If repairs or maintenance are required for example, a blocked toilet, the landlord should be contacted.
 Generally, repairs will be the responsibility of the owner/landlord, unless caused by misuse of the item by the tenant or their visitors.